 Situational theories lean towards the different styles of leadership.
 The type of leadership needed changes from situation to situation.
 Those leaders that could adapt to the different situations were the most sought after people.

 Just having different styles of leadership isn't enough.
-That person must be able to apply the leadership style to the various situations where they can take control and influence the people.
+That person must be able to apply the leadership style to the various situations and plan out where they can take control and influence the people.

 By looking at Hersey and Blanchard's leadership styles you can see that situational leadership follows the same styles as the behavioral theories.